 The most convenient way to reach Padua from Florence is to catch a direct high speed train through the Italian countryside.
 The journey will take less than 2 hours, whereas it is 2 hours 45 minutes by car.

 Day Trip from Florence to Ferrara

 Florence is one of the most popular cities in Italy and for good reason.
-Apart from being a dreamy destination in itself, it’s also the perfect base from where to explore other fascinating destinations in Italy.
+Apart from being a dreamy destination in itself, it’s also the perfect base from where to explore other fascinating destinations in Italy, such as Ferrara.